SichangHe/igem-2022-dku-backup/src/contribution.md

 contribution is protein modeling protocol.
 We designed an integrated protocol involving the usage of PyMol, RobeTTA, and Alphafold2.
 Through literature review, we were able to determine multiple parameters that measure the accuracy of the protein model, and conducted evaluation on our protein design.
+We also contributed to previous parts by designing our parts with imporvement based on past iGEM teams.

 ### Cell surface display platforms